 About Country Doctor Nutritional Center

 Country Doctor Nutritional Center is a family business established in 1998 by Samuel Young, a Board Certified Naturopath and Master Herbalist.
 Samuel Young has since retired.
 While the elder Samuel Young still mentors and acts as an advisor to the clinic, his son Dan Young, a Board Certified Naturopath and Certified Nutritional Counselor operates our clinic in Cheyenne, Wyoming.
 Samuel Young formulated the Herbal Perfect extracts and capsules we use in our clinic today.
-We take pride in offering our clients the best protocols, methods and products available in their journey to obtaining good health naturally.
+We take joy in offering our clients the best protocols, methods and products available in their journey to obtaining optimum health naturally.

 About Dan Young